top of page

 Rental Owners’ Guide to Cost Segregation Savings

-Maximize your rental property returns with cost segregation—a tax strategy that accelerates depreciation deductions to increase cash flow.
-Whether you own short-term or long-term rentals, this approach can help you reduce taxes and reinvest in your properties.
+Maximize your rental property returns with cost segregation—a tax strategy that accelerates depreciation and boosts cash flow.
+Whether you own short-term or long-term rentals, this approach can help you reduce taxes and reinvest more money back into your properties.

 What Is Cost Segregation?

-Cost segregation is an IRS-approved study that breaks down your property into components with shorter "useful lives" for faster depreciation.
-Instead of depreciating the entire building over 27.5 years, items like furniture, appliances, flooring, and land improvements (e.g., parking pads, fencing) can be written off over 5, 7, or 15 years.
-This front-loads deductions, putting more cash in your pocket to fund upgrades or acquisitions.
+Cost segregation is an IRS-approved study that breaks your property into individual components with shorter “useful lives.”
+Instead of depreciating the entire building over 27.5 years, items like furniture, appliances, flooring, and land improvements (such as parking pads or fencing) can be depreciated over 5, 7, or 15 years.

 In 2025, assets acquired after January 19 and placed in service qualify for 100% bonus depreciation if their recovery period is 20 years or less.
 Assets placed in service earlier in 2025 may qualify for 40% bonus depreciation under transitional rules.